KaiSforza/mock-local-storage/README.md

 # mock-local-storage

-Mock lodcalStorage for headless unit tests
+Mock localStorage for headless unit tests

 Inspired by StackOverflow answers and wrapped into rpm package to be used with mocha.